R0rt1z2/GrindrPlus/README.md

 </details>

 ## Acknowledgments
+Big part of the credit goes to [ElJaviLuki](https://github.com/ElJaviLuki/GrindrPlus), the creator of the original idea and mod — this project wouldn’t exist without his initial work.

 This project relies on several third-party libraries, and we extend our gratitude to their authors for their valuable contributions.
 For a complete list of these dependencies, please refer to the [dependencies](https://github.com/R0rt1z2/GrindrPlus/blob/master/app/build.gradle.kts#L67-L79) section of the `build.gradle.kts` file.

 Parts of the manager were coded with the help of [Vendetta's Manager](https://github.com/vendetta-mod/VendettaManager).